AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/jira-software-modules.md

    </table>

 1. Click **[!UICONTROL Continue]**.
-1. Continue to [Create a connection to [!DNL Jira Server] or [!DNL Jira Data Center] in [!DNL Workfront Fusion]](#create-a-connection-to-dnl-jira-server-or-dnl-jira-data-center-in-dnl-workfront-fusion)
+1. Continue to [Create a connection to [!DNL Jira Server] or [!DNL Jira Data Center] in [!DNL Workfront Fusion]](#create-a-connection-to-jira-server-or-jira-data-center-in-workfront-fusion)

 #### Create a connection to [!DNL Jira Server] or [!DNL Jira Data Center] in [!DNL Workfront Fusion]